darkwizard242/devopsubuntu1804/README.md

 `devopsubuntu1804` is a Vagrant VM box with Base image of Ubuntu 18.04 LTS (Bionic) that has DevOps tools, programming/scripting languages and environments pre-installed and pre-configured to be ready to be used instantly after boot up.

 `devopsubuntu1804 Releases`: [Vagrant Cloud URL](https://app.vagrantup.com/darkwizard242/boxes/devopsubuntu1804)

+Supported Provider: **VirtualBox**

-### Audience
+#### Audience
-IT professionals, organizations, enthusiasts or learners with a focus or interest towards CI/CD/DevOps.
+IT professionals, organizations, enthusiasts or learners with a focus or interest towards CI/CD/CM/Containerization/DevOps.

+#### Disclaimer:
+It is expected that you have Vagrant and Virtualbox installed on your host machine (whether the host is Windows, Linux or OSX).
+If not, then please download/install [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads).

 ## 2. List of Tools and Languages:
  * _Docker_